shareresearchteam/baxter-exercise-games/README.md

 This repostitory can be set up as a package in a ROS environment.
 It depends on also having the Baxter Software Development Kit installed and correctly configured.
 The games also require our open source Baxter Face Database, available here: https://github.com/nfitter/BaxterFaces.
 Provided all these things are set up corretly, you can launch a game with the following process.

-Move terminal directory to catkin_ws, for example, with:
+Change directory to catkin_ws, for example, with:
 ```bash
 cd catkin_ws/
 ```